Why do we get pimples on our cheeks?

 Consult a dermatologist

-If pimples persist despite good hygiene and an appropriate routine, consult a professional.
-The dermatologist may prescribe creams containing retinoids, antibiotics, or even an oral treatment (such as zinc, or a suitable contraceptive pill).
+If pimples on the cheeks persist despite good hygiene and an appropriate routine, consult a professional.
+The dermatologist may prescribe creams containing retinoids, antibiotics, or even an oral treatment (such as zinc or a suitable contraceptive pill).

 In addition, chemical peels may be recommended.
 They help to cleanse the superficial layers of the skin and reduce imperfections.
 LED or laser light also reduces inflammation and kills the bacteria responsible for acne.